Cleaning London's air

 Myth: You can always see when air pollution is bad in London

-FACT: Most airborne toxins are invisible to the naked eye
+FACT: Most airborne toxins are too small to see with the naked eye